Online peer-to-peer banker LendingClub's IPO priced at $15/shr

-(Reuters) - The initial public offering of LendingClub Corp , the world’s largest online marketplace directly connecting borrowers and investors, was priced at $15 per share, above its expected price range of $12-$14.
+Dec 10 (Reuters) - The initial public offering of LendingClub Corp, the world’s largest online marketplace directly connecting borrowers and investors, was priced at $15 per share, above its expected price range of $12-$14, underwriters said.

 The company’s shareholders include Norwest Venture Partners, Foundation Capital LP, Morgenthaler Venture Partners and Canaan LP.